Missouri Birding Challenge Rules

 Body

-4. If team adds a species to their checklist that eBird flags as Rare, they will need to provide additional documentation in the form of photos, sound recordings, or a written description by using the “Add Details” button.
+4. If a team adds a species to their checklist that eBird flags as rare, they will need to provide documentation in the form of photos, sound recordings, or a written description by using the “Add Details” button.
 This additional documentation must be added to your eBird checklist by 11:59 p.m.
-CDT on May 18, 2025.
+CDT on May 25, 2026.

-5. If a bird is flagged by eBird as Rare, teams may get an email from a dedicated eBird volunteer asking for additional information.
-This is part of the normal eBird review protocol for rare birds.
+5. If a bird is flagged by eBird as rare, teams may get an email from a dedicated eBird volunteer asking for additional information.
+This is part of the normal eBird review protocol for rare birds; please do not be offended if an eBird reviewer reaches out to you.
 Including photos, sound recordings, and/or detailed notes about your observation of the rare species in your eBird checklist will greatly help the review process.
+A rare bird sighting needs to be accepted into eBird by a reviewer to be counted for the challenge.

 6. The Missouri Birding Challenge organizers reserve the right to evaluate the integrity of a team’s eBird checklists and may request more information to support any observation.